BramVanroy/bicorpus-preprocessing/README.rst

       --dedupe              Deduplicate based on tokenized sentences, so inconsistent whitespace should be handled fairly well (default: False)
+      --do_lower_case       Lower case the output.
+Deduplication will be based on lower case text. (default: False)
       --keep_order          Keep the same order of sentences as the source file.
                             Enabling this might be slower and consume more memory when you have many/large batches. (default: False)